-Stone Brewing Bottles

-"Black is Beautiful" Beer in O-I Glass

-In 2020, O-I supported the Black is Beautiful beer project.
+Stone Brewing Bottles "Black is Beautiful" Beer in O-I Glass In 2020, O-I supported the Black is Beautiful beer project.

 Founded by Weathered Souls Brewing in Texas, the product invited breweries to help fight racial inequality by donating proceeds from the sales of a designated Black is Beautiful beer.
 Our craft brewing customer, California-based Stone Brewing, was among the 900-plus breweries who joined in the project.
 O-I set aside glass bottles to support craft breweries who wanted to bottle their Black is Beautiful beer.
 Using donated bottles is one less expense for a brewery, essentially allowing them to give more proceeds to their chosen organization.
 Stone Brewing released their version of Black is Beautiful in September, an imperial stout with added layers of oak and bourbon barrel sweetness.
 They donated to the NAACP Legal Defense and Education Fund, Inc (LDF).
-Supporting STEM Education At the end of 2019, O-I kicked off a very special event in Brazil, "There Will Be Girls In Science," encouraging young women to consider careers in the STEM fields.
-The event was held at the hear areas to the caree activities hosted by a group of science teachers.
+Supporting STEM Education At the end of 2019, O-I kicked off a very special event in Brazil.
+"There Will Be Girls In Science." encouraging young women to consider careers in the STEM fields.
+The event was held at the science teachers.
 The setting allowed young women, aged 14 to 17, to hear about and experience multiple areas of science, providing exposure to the broad array of science-based career options.

-O-I values participating in these events because of the role they play in achieving gender equity and empowering all women at every age.
+University of São Paulo School of Arts, Sciences, and Humanities.
+It featured several lectures and activities hosted by a group of O-I values participating in these events because of the role they play in achieving gender equity and empowering all women at every age.
 O-I additionally supports education through the Ceramic and Glass Industry Foundation, which is working to advance STEM programming.
 We granted \$15,000 to support programming that introduces students to glass and ceramic science.

 CREATING SUSTAINABLE COMMUNITIES THROUGH THE UNITED WAY CAMPAIGN O-I is a strong supporter of United Way, a global nonprofit with 1,800 community-based organizations that seek to help individuals and families achieve their potential through education, income stability, and healthy lives.
 O-l's core values and philanthropic aspirations align strongly with United Way's global mission and its efforts to mobilize local communities.
 At our global headquarters in Ohio, O-I has been among the largest contributors to the local United